The Revd Edward Howes

 Edward Howes”

-a significant part of the original book can be seen here..
+a significant part of the book can be read here..

-similar to the last few pages of this copy).
+tables similar to the last few pages in this copy)

-Here is a summary of what we know about many aspect of Edward Howes life…
+Here is a summary of what we know about many the aspect of Edward Howes life…

 Year